Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

+### Spatial scales
 An individual tree may have little influence on the cycle of water and carbon.
+Trees  are the main factor in reducing the velocity of precipitation, shielding the soil and preventing runoff of nutrients.
+At the same time, detritivores and decomposers

 The rainforest as a whole may create [flying rivers](https://en.wikipedia.org/wiki/Flying_river) due to the sheer amount of water being pumped by transpiration and the temperatures facilitating evapotranspiration.

 ### Madiera drainage basin